rawangamal87/BBC-text-categorizer-Text-Classification-/README.md

 4. Deployment:
 - Built a Dash web app for users to input a full article and get real-time category predictions

-- Prepared the project for deployment on Render.com